ckkok/gts-tools/is-sg-on-holiday/README.md

 - Not passing in any input to the `isPublicHoliday` function will cause it to use the current date instead.
 - **You should probably cache the downloaded data and the results somewhere.
 Holidays don't change often.** This implementation is left to the individual user as infrequent usage may not justify the expense.
+- If deployed as an API Gateway-integrated Lambda function without the above-mentioned data caching, consider securing your API with the necessary resource policies, ACLs, throttling policies, or API keys and usage plans to avoid inadvertently placing undue load on upstream resources.
 - The MOM data source is much quicker, roughly 10x lower response times, than the data.gov.sg API.

 ## Data Sources